philsrfn/cileserver/docs/protocol.md

-# Protocol
+# CileServer Protocol Specification

 ## Overview

-CileServer uses a custom binary protocol for communication between the client and server.
-The protocol is designed to be simple, efficient, and extensible.
+CileServer implements a custom binary protocol optimized for efficient file operations over TCP/IP.
+The protocol is designed to be lightweight, fast, and reliable, with built-in support for error handling and extensibility.

+## Protocol Features

+- 🚀 **Efficient**: Binary format for minimal overhead
+- 🔒 **Reliable**: Built-in error detection and handling
+- 📦 **Compact**: Optimized message structure
+- 🔄 **Extensible**: Easy to add new commands
+- ⚡ **Fast**: Minimal parsing overhead

 ## Message Format

-### Request Format
+### Request Message

 ```
 +--------+------------+------------+------+------+